gazuiandres/gazuiandres/README.md

 # 💫 About Me:
-### Hello there!<br>
+### Hello there!
-I'm a young developer from Venezuela that is passionate about technology.
-My focus experience is backend, but I also have knowledge with frontend technologies!
+I'm a young developer from Venezuela, my main focus is Backend but I also have Frontend skills.
+I'm passionate about technology and I'm always looking for challenges that will make me grow as a developer.

 ## 🌐 Socials: